-- BCT will review the application and provide a reference number (3-5 business days).
+- BCT reviews the application and provides a reference number (3-5 business days).

-- BCT will advise in writing whether the application has been approved and will provide payment details if it has (payment term is seven days).
+- BCT advises in writing whether the application has been approved and if so, provides payment details (payment term is seven days).

-- Applicant submits Recipient Created Tax Invoice or request BCT issue an invoice (3-5 business days).
+- Applicant submits Recipient Created Tax Invoice or requests an invoice from the BCT (3-5 business days).

 - Applicant makes the payment into the Biodiversity Conservation Fund.

-- BCT will confirm receipt of payment and issue a certificate under section 6.33 of the Biodiversity Conservation Act 2016.
+- BCT confirms receipt of payment and issues a certificate under section 6.33 of the Biodiversity Conservation Act 2016.

 An application form must be submitted before payment into the Biodiversity Conservation Fund occurs.
 This form must be accompanied by all required supporting documentation to be considered complete (see page 3 of the form for detailed requirements), including:

-- credit reports or a summary of credit calculations;
+- biodiversity credit reports (both like-for-like and variation biodiversity credit reports as generated by the Biodiversity Assessment Method Calculator (BAM-C)) or a summary of credit calculations;

-- a GIS shapefile of the development impact boundary;
+- GIS shapefiles of the development impacted site boundary;

-- statement of reasonable equivalence of biodiversity credits, or evidence that an application for a statement has been submitted to the Department of Planning, Industry and Environment (if applicable – see below); and
+- statement of reasonable equivalence of biodiversity credits, or evidence that an application for a statement has been submitted to DPIE (if applicable – see below); and

-- biodiversity offsets payment calculator output showing the developer charge for each credit type, current at the time the application is submitted.
+- biodiversity offsets payment calculator output from the Biodiversity Offsets and Agreements Management System (BOAMS) or online Public Tool showing the developer charge for each credit type, current at the time the application is submitted.